Experiences Started in Childhood

 It all started in childhood, while growing up on a small horse farm in Ada, Michigan, also home to Egypt Valley Great Danes.
 The foundation Sire was “Pathon” an American, Canadian and International Champion.
-Although we may have had as many as 7 or 8 that were also shown.
-Exposure included helping with show dogs, learning the pedigrees, and help with raising puppies.
-Some times it involved critical care, such as tube feeding and resuscitation.
-It was fascinating as a child to work alongside Dr Weisner our small animal Veterinarian when he came out on farm calls.
-Then there was the unpleasant downside of learning about animal death at a young age.
-One major thing learned of the Danes was they were notorious for getting bloat, which is inherent in that breed.
+Our jobs as kids was helping with the show dogs, while at the same time learning about pedigrees.
+There were times I was involved with more critical care, such as tube feeding and resuscitation.
+I was fascinated as a child to work alongside Dr Weisner our small animal Veterinarian, whom occasionally came on farm calls.
+There was also the unpleasant downside of learning about animal death.
+Great Danes were notorious for getting bloat which is inherent in that breed.
 Now a days they tack the stomach in place to keep it from rolling, which helps with less dying from bloat.
-This is NOT common in the pwd breed, more information about that can be found here.
+This is NOT common in the pwd breed, and more information about this can be found here.

 Experience with Danes during childhood in mid – late 60’s.

 Our next experiences was the Boxer Breed

-Noteworthy of mentioning is that we have fostered many rescue dogs and cats over the years as well.
+Noteworthy of mentioning is we have fostered many rescue dogs and cats over the years, as well.

 Now Portuguese Water Dogs

-After the daughter packed up to move out west taking our rescue dog with her is when we started researching the hypoallergenic breeds.
-What specifically led us to the Portuguese Water dog breed was the similarities in personalities and energy to that of our previous Boxers.
+After the daughter packed up to move out west and taking our rescue dog with her is when we started researching Portuguese water dog breed.
+What specifically led us to the Portuguese Water dog breed were many things.